-On Easter Sunday, many New York City families enjoy a neighborhood egg hunt or watch the wildly popular Easter bonnet parade and festival, which is virtual again this year.
+On Easter Sunday, many New York City families enjoy a neighborhood Easter egg hunt or watch the wildly popular Easter Bonnet Parade and Festival, which returns in 2022.
 But there's plenty of other springtime fun to be had, too.

 The New York Botanical Garden's Daffodil Hill is a springtime must-see.
 Photo by Jody Mercier

 5. Get Crafty

 Craft your own pair of bunny ears, learn how to weave a basket, join an egg hunt, hear live music, and more during Easter at the Children's Museum of Manhattan.

 6. Hop Aboard

 For a truly special treat, set sail with the Easter Bunny, and enjoy an onboard Easter egg hunt.

 Easter egg hunts abound all weekend long, or you can host your own.

 7. Bring a Basket

 Or stage your own Easter egg hunt at home hunt instead.